raspberrypilearning/getting-started-with-mathematica/worksheet.md

 ![](images/splash.png)

 Once loaded, you'll see two windows.
-The Wolfram information dialogue:
+These are the Wolfram information dialogue:

 ![](images/info.png)